 This post has three places to order holiday cards that should help you come in right around a $1.00/card budget.

-Best of all, most of them have next-day availability to pickup in store.
+Best of all, some of these have next-day availability to pickup in-store.
 So if you're behind, check out this list!

 These aren't your thick cardstock cards - they are actual single-sided 5x7 photos, with festive design/backgrounds and a holiday message.
 Costco has tons of pre-designed options.